- Wherever possible, REDUCE ENERGY USE.

 Firstly, having reduced energy use as far as possible, don’t be put off signing up for a green tariff.
 It sends a clear signal to the industry and to policy-makers that the demand is there and that these problems have to be addressed.
 Secondly, do some research; question your ‘green’ supplier and, if you’re not satisfied, find one that genuinely supports the growth of renewable energy and the reduction of carbon emissions.

 Ofgem themselves have given a steer where to look.
-When introducing the recent price cap, they granted a temporary exemption to just three companies, on the basis that ‘by consumers being on the tariff, support is given to renewables to an extent that is materially greater than that which is brought about as a result of subsidies, obligations or other mandatory mechanisms.‘
+When introducing their Standard Variable Ttariff price cap, they granted exemptions to just three companies, on the basis that ‘by consumers being on the tariff, support is given to renewables to an extent that is materially greater than that which is brought about as a result of subsidies, obligations or other mandatory mechanisms.‘

 - Ecotricity directly supports the building of renewables